Imran2205/papers_repository/video_description.md

+### ImageBind: One Embedding Space To Bind Them All
 ### Learning to Segment Rigid Motions from Two Frames
 ### Toward Automatic Audio Description Generation for Accessible Videos
 ### Weakly Supervised Dense Event Captioning in Videos